 There were significant differences (P=.002; P=.003; P=.002) in the scores for the various components (self-awareness, self-management and social awareness) of EI respectively between the experimental and control group participants, with the exception of relationship management that obtained an insignificant p-value (P=.071).

 Conclusions

 Premised on the summary of the findings, it can be inferred that:

-EI did not predict trainees' performance in Mathematics and English Language.
-Nonetheless, social awareness as a sole component of EI significantly predicted trainees' performance in English Language.
+EI did not predict trainees' performance in Mathematics and English significantly predicted trainees' performance in English Language.